-24HUD officials told us the agency uses both formal and informal processes to gather feedback on the challenges CoCs experience.
-These officials said HUD formally collects feedback through the rulemaking process and informally collects feedback from HUD staff attending conferences or the HUD Help Desk. authorized to make reasonable adjustments to renewal amounts to ensure projects that provide supportive services can operate at substantially the same levels.
+To help address this challenge, HUD officials said the agency asked Congress for authority to increase funding for supportive services.
+In the Consolidated Appropriations Act, 2024, the HUD Secretary was authorized to make reasonable adjustments to renewal amounts to ensure projects that provide supportive services can operate at substantially the same levels.
 HUD officials said the agency will implement this change in the fiscal year 2024 competition.
-Forty-eight of the 275 collaborative applicants that responded to our survey said an annual increase to supportive service budgets would improve their ability to provide supportive services.
+Forty-eight of the 275 collaborative applicants that responded to our survey said an annual increase to supportive services.
 Twenty collaborative applicants we surveyed also said adjustments to supportive service awards would allow recipients to better pay and retain staff.